AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/maintenance/patching-at-scale.md

 - Copy the contents of the `/m2-hotfixes` directory into all your installations during deployment.
 - Define the list of quality patches to install.
-- Run the `vendor/bin/magento-patches` command to apply the same list of quality patches to all installations (using the [`centralized-patcher-composer-plugin`](#centralized-patcher-composer-plugin) plugin package as a dependency).
+- Run the `vendor/bin/magento-patches` command to install the same list of quality patches across all installations (using the [`centralized-patcher-composer-plugin`](#centralized-patcher-composer-plugin) plugin package as a dependency).

 1. Create a `composer.json` file for your new `centralized-patcher` component package with the following contents:

    >[!NOTE]
    >
-   >The `require` attribute in the following example shows a reference to the [plugin package](#centralized-patcher-composer-plugin) that you must create later this example.
+   >The `require` attribute in the following example shows a `require` dependency on the [plugin package](#centralized-patcher-composer-plugin) that you must create later this example.

    ```json
    {